TheRyan1/StaffTracker/README.md

 # stafftracker

-This app serves management system for the appraisals of staff within a school.
+This app serves as management system for the appraisals of staff within a school.

-Auth0, ReactJS, ChartS, DayJS
+Auth0, ReactJS, ChartS, DayJS, MongoDB